 Figure 8.3.
-Example of an end of module activity.
+Example of an end-of-module activity

-In Discussion Forums, the participants were given scenarios that would impact their teaching of the Weather and Climate concepts.
+In discussion forums, the participants were given scenarios that would affect their teaching of weather and climate concepts.
 Collaborative and active learning was expected to be a driving force in the discussions to ensure understanding.
-For example, during one week, a discussion forum was initiated by asking participants to "Share with your colleagues how you would go about creating a lesson plan, clearly describing the significance of Atmospheric Density and Atmospheric Pressure."
+For example, one week a discussion forum was initiated by asking participants to "Share with your colleagues how you would go about creating a lesson plan, clearly describing the significance of atmospheric density and atmospheric pressure."
 The resulting discussion helped all participants generate better ideas for lesson plans.

-8.3.
-Assessment
+8.3 Assessment

-Diagnostic Assessment (Pre-assessment)
+8.3.1 Diagnostic assessment (pre-assessment)

 Before the official commencement of the course, participants were pre-assessed via two COMET modules: MET 101 (Introduction to the Atmosphere) and MET 101 (Basic Weather Processes), which include final quizzes.
-The aim of this pre-assessment was to evaluate participants' strengths, weaknesses, knowledge and skills on Basic Meteorology concepts.
-This knowledge also assisted in the development of the course.
+The aim of this pre-assessment was to evaluate participants' strengths, weaknesses, knowledge and skills in basic meteorology concepts.
+This also assisted in the development of the course.
 A short survey was also emailed to the participants to assess how comfortable they were with using technology.

-From the pre-assessment, we learned that most of the participants appeared to have a good understanding of some basic weather and climate concepts.
+From the pre-assessment, it appeared that most of the participants had a good understanding of some basic weather and climate concepts.
 Also, most participants were comfortable with the use of technology.
-Some of the participants' weaknesses included practical skills (e.g. basic synoptic chart analysis) and poor comprehension of some concepts such as atmospheric stability and lapse rates.
+Some of the participants' weaknesses included practical skills (for example, basic synoptic chart analysis) and poor comprehension of some concepts such as atmospheric stability and lapse rates.
 Guidelines on the use of the CIHM Moodle and WizIQVirtual Classroom platforms were distributed to them before the course officially began.